 The reset process may take a few minutes, so please wait for it to complete.
 The page will automatically refresh once the reset is complete.
 However, the process will reset all network settings, so the Multi-Stack Controller may no longer be reachable without adjusting the computer's network settings.

 6.5.3.
-Rebooting and Powering off the System
+Rebooting the System

-To reboot the Multi-Stack Controller, click on the "Reboot" button and wait until the unit has been rebooted.
-To power off the Multi-Stack Controller, click on the "Power off" button.
-Following a shut down, the power button can be used to restart the Multi-Stack Controller.
+To reboot the Multi-Stack Controller, click on the Reboot button and wait until the unit has been rebooted.

-The UI will not be functional while the Multi-Stack Controller is rebooting.
+The Platform Interface will not be functional while the Multi-Stack Controller is rebooting.